AdaSupport/docs/ada-embed.md

 --- | --- | ---
-`greeting` | The greeting Answer ID |  Specify a custom greeting `language` | A supported ISO 639-1 language |  Set the Web Chat language `*` | Any other key is treated as a meta field | Used to pass meta informaton about an end user `private` | `true` or 1 | Used to forget the Chat session on refresh.
+`greeting` | The greeting Answer ID |  Specify a custom greeting `language` | A supported ISO 639-1 language |  Set the Web Chat language `*` | Any other key is treated as a [meta field](#metafields-type-object) | Used to pass meta informaton about an end user `private` | `true` or 1 | Used to forget the Chat session on refresh.

 **Example:**
 ```
 https://ada-example.ada.support/chat/?language=fr&name=Ada
 ```
+**Note:** Because unsanitized meta variable names are sanitized by Ada's backend, meta variable names should not include whitespace, emojis, special characters or periods.
+Please consult the table of variable name formats presented in the [metaFields](#metafields-type-object) settings object.

 #### Sample code for iOS (Swift): [Here](https://gist.github.com/brandonmowat/60154e81744f48866d2a1fba021f89a2)